 Before and after school, for St Ann's and Rainhill Community Nursery.
-One space wednesday AM/PM for under eight years of age; more part time space available from November for 2019/2020 school year.
-I will have one full AM/PM vacancy to secure for 2020/2021, subject to a deposit.
+Limited AM vacancies for this school year, sorry; I will have one full AM/PM vacancy to secure for 2020/2021, subject to a deposit.
 I live at the back of St Ann's school playing field in the heart of Rainhill Village,a few minutes walk from Rainhill Rail Station.
 There is free parking around the corner for Rail users.
 The children attend St Ann's Primary School, around the corner, and I give them their breakfast in the morning and then take them to school, pick them up in the afternoon and they come home with me for their evening meal.
 This means that the parents are not having sort breakfast before they go to work and the children can eat their breakfast at their own pace, or to rush home from work to make their kids tea as they've already eaten at my home (I remember when my two boys were at school and, as soon as we got home I didn't even have time to take off my coat and they wanted their tea!).
 I choose not to look after babies and toddlers as they naturally require more attention than school children do, so, in order to dedicate 100% of my time to my school children, I don't have pre-schoolers in my care.The majority of the children I look after are from personal reference of parents whose children I have minded in the past or mind currently (please check out my 36 fantastic references added by the children's parents at the foot of this page, which ranks me 2nd highest nationwide on this site) - Other parents views are obviously so very very important to someone looking for the right person to care for their child.

 The children I care for range in ages from 4 years through to 10 years of age, and each one of them is very special to me.
 Some have been with me for nearly 7 years, some only a matter of months.